 Research tells us there is a link between watching news of traumatic events, such as terrorist attacks, and stress symptoms.
 It could be that watching television of the event makes people worse.
 It could also be that people who have more severe stress reactions are the ones who choose to watch more television about the event.
 Here are some examples that show the link:

-- Research after the September 11th, 2001, terrorist attacks found that in the first few days, adults watched an average of 8 hours of television related to the attacks.
-Children watched an average of 3 hours of television related to the attacks.
+Research after the September 11th, 2001, terrorist attacks found that in the first few days, adults watched an average of eight hours of television related to the attacks.
+Children watched an average of three hours of television related to the attacks.
 Older teens watched more than younger children.
 In both children and adults, those who watched the most coverage had more stress symptoms than those who watched less.